top of page

 Main Task Flow

-• Saving a message to a conversation thread
+• Saving messages within a conversation thread

-• Sending a photo within a messaging thread
+• Sharing photos in a messaging thread

-• Sending a group message
+• Sending group messages

 Main Task Flow.png